Skip links and keyboard navigation

 Applicability

 This policy applies to all Queensland Government departments (as defined by the Public Sector Act 2022).
-Accountable officers (not already in scope of the Public Sector Act 2022) and statutory bodies under the Financial and Performance Management Standard 2019 must have regard to this policy in the context of internal controls, financial information management systems and risk management.
-Please see the Applicability of the QGEA for further information.
+This policy also applies to accountable officers (not already in scope of the Public Sector Act 2022) and to statutory bodies under the Financial and Performance Management Standard 2019 in the context of internal controls, financial information management systems and risk management.
+Please see How to apply the QGEA for further information.

 This policy also applies to internal Queensland Government ICT service providers.